 As populations age, dementia is a problem across the developed world.
 Might nutrients or vitamins provide a solution?

 Unfortunately there is no drug treatment available to prevent dementia or bring about lasting improvements.
-So can what we eat prevent or delay a decline in our memory and reasoning as we get older?
+So are there any supplements we can take or diets we can follow to prevent or delay a decline in our memory and reasoning as we get older?

 What about Vitamin D?

 Researchers at Oxford University have noted an association between lower levels of Vitamin D and increased risk of Alzheimer’s and cognitive impairment.
 However, the association could be a coincidence or it could be that one of the effects of Alzheimer’s is to reduce Vitamin D levels in the body.
 An association doesn’t necessarily prove that taking Vitamin D would prevent Alzheimer’s.
 This may explain why the researchers also observe, ‘findings from interventional studies have produced mixed results on the benefits of vitamin D supplementation on dementia and cognitive outcome.’

 However, because there is an association, this looks to be an area worth researching further.

 - Try to take advantage of 20 minutes or so of sunshine per day (a little less if you are fair skinned, a little more if you have darker skin) from April to October in the UK.

 - Make sure you include foods which provide vitamin D in your diet (like oily fish, eggs and fortified breakfast cereals).